El Salvador: Government and politics

 The political framework of El Salvador is a presidential representative democratic republic with a multiform, multi-party system.
 The president, currently Nayib Bukele, is both head of state and head of government.
 Executive power is exercised by the government.
 Legislative power is vested in both the government and the Legislative Assembly.
 The country also has an independent judiciary and Supreme Court.
+It was ranked the 5th least electoral democratic country in Latin America and the Caribbean in 2023 by V-Dem Democracy Report.

 Politics

 El Salvador has a multi-party system.
 Two political parties, the Nationalist Republican Alliance (ARENA) and the Farabundo Martí National Liberation Front (FMLN) have tended to dominate elections.
 ARENA candidates won four consecutive presidential elections until the election of Mauricio Funes of the FMLN in March 2009.
 The FMLN Party is leftist in ideology, and is split between the dominant Marxist-Leninist faction in the legislature, and the social liberal wing led by Mauricio Funes until 2014.

-However, the two-party dominance was broken after Nayib Bukele, a candidate from GANA won the 2019 Salvadoran presidential election.
+The two-party dominance was broken after Nayib Bukele, a candidate from GANA won the 2019 Salvadoran presidential election.
 In February 2021, the results of legislative election caused a major change in the politics of El Salvador.
 The new allied party of president Nayib Bukele, Nuevas Ideas (New Ideas) won the biggest congressional majority in the country's history.

 The departments of the Central region, especially the capital and the coastal regions, known as departamentos rojos (red departments) are relatively leftist.
 The departamentos azules (blue departments) in the east, western and highland regions are relatively conservative.